-In his spare time, Denny serves as an officer and director of the Montana Bicycle Guild and as a volunteer ski patroller at Big Sky Resort.
-Denny’s other passions include following Gonzaga basketball, skiing, mountain biking, rafting, hunting, and many other outdoor activities in the beautiful State of Montana.
+Denny is married to Kathy, his farm girl sweetheart raised outside of Shelby, Montana.
+In his spare time, Denny serves as an officer and director of the Montana Bicycle Guild, Inc., a local non-profit corporation, and in the winter, he also works as a volunteer ski patroller at Big Sky Resort.
+Denny’s other passions include watching Gonzaga basketball, skiing, mountain biking, rafting, hunting, and any other outdoor activity which allows him to explore the beautiful State of Montana.